-LG Solar have been until recently, a somewhat quiet achiever in the solar world.
+LG Solar have understated their achievements in the solar world.
 Their focus has been not on big targets and flashy marketing campaigns, but on getting the core of what we do right – solar.
-LG have a consistent habit of understating their specifications.
-This is uncommon amongst major manufacturer’s and speaks volume when we consider that LG Solar also have a habit of putting out some of the highest performing panels in the world.
+LG has a consistent habit of understating their specifications.
+This is uncommon amongst major manufacturer’s and speaks volume when we consider that LG Solar also has a habit of putting out some of the highest performing panels in the world.

 WINNER INTERSOLAR 2014, 2015, 2016